John Perumbalath: Career

 Perumbalath worked among university students as a staff worker of the Evangelical Union for two years in his home state of Kerala before training for ordination.
 Following his post-graduate research, he joined the faculty of Serampore College as a lecturer in New Testament.
 He was ordained in the Church of North India as a deacon in 1994 and priest in 1995 for the Diocese of Calcutta.
 After a short curacy at St John's Church, Calcutta, in 1995 he was appointed vicar of St James' Church, Calcutta.

-After moving to the UK in 2001, he joined the Church of England and served at St George's Church, Beckenham, Diocese of Rochester as an associate rector from 2002 to 2005.
+After moving to the UK in 2001, he joined the Church of England and served at St George's Church, Beckenham in the Diocese of Rochester as an associate rector from 2002 to 2005.
 He was then team vicar of the benefice of Northfleet and Rosherville (2005–2008) and vicar of All Saints, Perry Street, Northfleet (2008–2013).
 From 2008 to 2013, he was the chair of the North Kent Council for Inter-faith Relations and also the Diocese of Rochester's urban adviser and link officer for the Church Urban Fund.

 In 2013, he was appointed as Archdeacon of Barking, a newly created post, in the Diocese of Chelmsford.
 He was collated as archdeacon on 15 September 2013 with the oversight of the Anglican churches in the London Boroughs of Barking & Dagenham and Havering.
 During this time he chaired the Church of England's Committee for Minority Ethnic Anglican Concerns (CMEC), chaired the London Churches Refugee Network and was a member of the Mission and Public Affairs Council of the Church of England.